 The Simulink® 3D Animation™ software allows you to simulate a process on a host computer while running the visualization of the process on a client computer.
 You view the virtual world on the client computer using a web browser.
 This client computer is connected to the host computer through a network using the TCP/IP protocol.
 This means that you need to know the name or IP address of the host computer you want to access from the client computer.

-Viewing a virtual world on a client computer might be useful for remote computing, presentation of the results over the Web, or in situations where it is desirable to distribute computing and graphical power.
+Viewing a virtual world on a client computer is useful for remote computing, presentation of the results over the web, or in situations where it is desirable to distribute computing and graphical power.

 This example explains how to display a simulated virtual world on a client computer.
 In this case, the client computer is a PC platform with a Simulink 3D Animation Web Viewer.
 For a similar example using the Orbisnap viewer, see View Virtual Worlds Remotely with Orbisnap).